ImagingDataCommons/highdicom/docs/quickstart.rst

 ----------------------------------------

-Highdicom has special support for parsing structured reports conforming to the TID1500 "Measurment Report" template using specialized Python classes for templates.
+Highdicom has special support for parsing structured reports conforming to the TID1500 "Measurement Report" template using specialized Python classes for templates.

 .. code-block:: python